Nexus between nature-based solutions, ecosystem services and urban challenges

 Description:

-This paper aims to identify the nexuses between urban challenges (UC), ecosystem services (ES) and NBS, discuss their plausible causal relationships, and how these relationships can be affected by urban context conditions.
+This paper aims to identify the nexuses between urban challenges (UC), ecosystem services (ES) and NbS, discuss their plausible causal relationships, and how these relationships can be affected by urban context conditions.

 Date: